HSSBoston/hssboston/README.md

 ### Hi there 👋

-I am a tween girl who code.
+I am a teenage girl who code.
 I did programming for the first time with Lego WeDo and [Scratch](https://scratch.mit.edu/users/hssboston/) when I was a K student.
 You can see some of my early Lego WeDo models and Scratch games [here](https://github.com/HSSBoston/early).😄

 My first textual programming language was [Squeak Smalltalk](https://squeak.org/).
 I used it in a few summer science projects when I was an elementary schooler.
 Most of my recent projects use Raspberry Pi and Python.
 I was a member of the [Jimmy-in-the-Box](https://github.com/HSSBoston/jimmy-in-the-box) team, which won a [Global Championship](https://2021.spaceappschallenge.org/awards/) at the [2021 NASA SpaceApps Hackathon](https://2021.spaceappschallenge.org/).